hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 address would be `"enode://4540ea...9c1d78@172.16.239.41:30303"`, which must be added to both files.

-As an alternative, it is also possible to call the Besu API method [`perm_addNodesToAllowlist`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#perm_addnodestoallowlist) to add the new node to the [allow list]: ../HowTo/Limit-Access/Local-Permissioning.md#node-allowlisting
+As an alternative, it is also possible to call the Besu API method [`perm_addNodesToAllowlist`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#perm_addnodestoallowlist) to add the new node to the [allow list].

 ### 6. Start the network

-Once complete, start the network up with `./run.sh`
+Once complete, start the network up with `./run.sh`.
 On a live network the process is the same when using local permissions with the `permissions_config.toml` file.
 You don't need to restart the network and subsequent changes to the files are picked up by the servers.
-When using the smart contract you can either make changes via a [dapp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC
+When using the smart contract you can either make changes via a [dapp](https://github.com/ConsenSys/permissioning-smart-contracts) or via RPC [API] calls.

-[API]: ../Reference/API-Methods.md#`PERM` calls.
+[api]: ../Reference/API-Methods.md
 [bootnodes]: ../HowTo/Deploy/Bootnodes.md
 [permissions file]: ../HowTo/Limit-Access/Local-Permissioning.md
-[static nodes]: ../HowTo/Find-And-Connect/Bootnodes.md
+[static nodes]: ../HowTo/Find-and-Connect/Static-Nodes.md
+[allow list]: ../HowTo/Limit-Access/Local-Permissioning.md#node-allowlisting